SamHaate/Machine_Learning/README.md

 ## 📌 Overview

-This branch contains a curated collection of real-world case studies and hands-on projects that demonstrate the application of **Data Science** and **Machine Learning** techniques to practical problems.
+This repository contains a curated collection of real-world case studies and hands-on projects that demonstrate the application of **Data Science** and **Machine Learning** techniques to practical problems.
 Each project includes:

 - 📄 Well-documented code notebooks
 - 📊 Relevant datasets